The installer uses sensible defaults; this page covers what you can change.

 Installer Options

 Override defaults by setting environment variables before the install command.
-Useful when you need a custom cluster name, multiple worker nodes, or non-standard ports.
+Useful for a custom cluster name, extra worker nodes, or a different data directory.

 Example — custom cluster name with two worker nodes: